bihealth/sodar-server/docs_manual/source/app_samplesheets_edit.rst

 few common elements:

 - Configuration copy/paste elements in the top right corner
-- The *Editable* checkbox for enabling or disabling editing for this column
+- The :guilabel:`Editable` checkbox for enabling or disabling editing for this column.
+This is disabled by default.
+When disabled, users are only able to enter data in mandatory fields such as material names or process protocols when inserting new rows.
-- The *Cancel* and *Update* buttons for committing the configuration change or cancelling it.
+- The :guilabel:`Cancel` and :guilabel:`Update` buttons for committing the
+  configuration change or cancelling it.

 Upon first importing or creating the sample sheets, the initial type and configuration of a column is automatically determined by SODAR.
 The modal